k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 $this->setRequest((array) KConfig::toData($config->request));
 ```

-KDispatcherAbstract determines the current controller and registers after callbacks [:see] see (add links here) for info
+KDispatcherAbstract/KDispatcherDefault determines the current controller and registers after callbacks [:see] see (add links
-about callbacks.[/:see] for the dispatch method.
+here) for info about callbacks.[/:see] for the dispatch method.